Rafael Díez de la Cortina: Family and youth

-Nothing certain is known about Rafael's education.
-When in the United States he married twice: in 1897 with a woman of Irish parentage, New York-born Marguerete Canto Ingalis (1864–1933), and in 1933 with Hartford, Connecticut-born Marion L. M. Fletcher (b.
-1872).
-None of the sources consulted claims he had any children and there were none mentioned as involved in property-related issues.
-He lived at various locations in New York, including at Riverside Drive 431 in Manhattan, before moving to Middletown, New York.
-Upon his sudden death in 1939, he was buried at the Woodlawn Cemetery in Bronx.
-The best known relative of Rafael is his older brother José, who in the early 20th century became a Carlist political leader in Andalusia and member of the national party executive.
-Rafael's distant relative was José Gómez Acebo y Cortina, a conservative politician who held various ministerial jobs during final years of the Restoration.
+His older brother, José, in the early 20th century became a Carlist political leader in Andalusia and member of the national party executive.
+A distant relative was José Gómez Acebo y Cortina, a conservative politician who held various ministerial jobs during final years of the Restoration.
 The Carlist title of Conde de Olaeta, conferred upon Rafael in 1876, was claimed by Mariano Ternero Caro in 2002, but has not been recognized by the Madrid court so far.
 Some other relatives gained limited local recognition.